iLynx26/dictionaries-iLynx26/examples/README.md

 </details>

 <!-- 576 -->
-## Example 9: Count Distinct Numbers - Medium 🔥 (Est. Time: 10-15 mins | Points: 20)
+## Example 9: Count Distinct Numbers

 **Problem:** Given a list of integers which may contain up to `100000` numbers, determine how many distinct numbers are in it.